caente/caente.github.com/_posts/2017-03-01-recursion-with-types.md

   }
 ~~~

 As with the runtime example, if `L` is not empty, but the head is not the same type as `A`, we ignore the head, and continue looking.

-In order to do that, we need to have an instance of `Find` for the rest of the `HList`, for which we expect the `(implicit f: Find[T, A])`.
+In order to do that, we need to have an instance of `Find` for the rest of the `HList`, and thus we expect it on `(implicit f: Find[T, A])`.

 If `T` is an `HNil`, the compiler will find the instance for `HNil`, otherwise will try to use the instance with the type equality, otherwise this one.
 Until `A` is found or `HNil` is reached.

+---

+### All together

 Here is the companion object with everything together.